jokearjs/jokear/README.md

 # Jōkær

-**Jōkær** is an open source messaging platform currently in the design phase, created to be a powerful and flexible alternative to Slack.
+**Jōkær**  (pronounced /ˈdʒoʊ.kər/, like joker) is an open source messaging platform currently in the design phase, created to be a powerful and flexible alternative to Slack.
 Our mission is to provide a collaborative communication solution that meets modern needs while remaining fully free and customizable.

 ## Features